metabase/metabase/docs/troubleshooting-guide/cant-see-tables.md

 ## Does the database exist?

-**Root cause:** The database does not exist.
+**Root cause:** The database doesn't exist.
 For example, you may have connected to a test database while doing an evaluation but are now in a production environment.

 **Steps to take:**